What is hyaluronic acid?

 Use with other medicines

-- You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take especially blood-thinning drugs such as warfarin.
+- You should tell all your doctors about all medicines you are taking or plan to take especially blood-thinning drugs such as warfarin.
 This includes over the counter, herbal or naturopathic medicines.

 - You should also mention your treatment when you see other health professionals.

 - Hyaluronic acid has not been tested in pregnant women or women who are breastfeeding.